boazbk/tcs/lec_A_NAND_prog_lang.md

 % NAND Appendix
 % Boaz Barak

-# The NAND Programming Language
+# The NAND-CIRC Programming Language

 See [this Github repository](https://github.com/boazbk/nandnotebooks) for the current updated version of all online appendices.